harshnisar/al-folio/_posts/2021-12-12-gov-data-scientist.md

 ---
 layout: post
 title: "Does Your Government Department Really Need a Data Scientist?
-Probably No."
+Probably Not."
 date: 2021-12-12
 description: Choosing pathways for public sector to leverage emerging technologies.
 categories: